-- Student journal (20% of overall result for the ADR course): Students must compile a journal in which their learning during the course is recorded.
+• Student journal (20% of overall result for the ADR course): Students must compile a journal in which their learning during the course is recorded.
 Students should choose examples of their work that match the objectives and outcomes of the course, or that best illustrate the quality of their learning.
 The journal should contain, amongst others, an analysis of the readings and their relevance to the course; an evaluation of the practical class exercises; reflection on one's skills development during the course; and comment upon broader issues, outside the course, which now appear more relevant or understandable.
 The journal will be assessed for the quality and depth of the analysis, evaluation, reflection and comment.
-Journals must be handed in by the first Monday of swot week (30 May 2016). - Examples of journals are available for scrutiny.
-A mark sheet setting out the assessment criteria for the journal is attached. - Practical examination (20% of overall result for ADR): At the end of the course, students will participate in a negotiation exercise during which the internal and external examiners will assess their negotiation and communication skills.
+Journals must be handed in by Thursday 30 April 2020.

+Examples of journals are available for scrutiny.
+A mark sheet setting out the assessment criteria for the journal is attached.

+- Practical examination (20% of overall result for ADR): At the end of the course, students will participate in a negotiation exercise during which the internal and external examiners will assess their negotiation and communication skills.
 The material for the practical negotiation examination will be similar to that used in the class exercises.
-A mark sheet setting out the assessment criteria for the practical examination is attached. - Theoretical examination (50% of overall result for ADR).
+A mark sheet setting out the assessment criteria for the practical examination is attached.
+The practical examination will take place at times still to be arranged with the external examiner (a one hour commitment for each student). - Theoretical examination (50% of overall result for ADR).
 A two hour written examination at the end of the course (in June) will assess students' understanding of the readings and the theoretical concepts.
 One half (25% of the overall result for ADR) of the written examination will cover theoretical aspects of the negotiation and mediation section of the course, and one half (25%) will cover the arbitration section of the course.